balmeidac/balmeidac/README.md

-👋 Hi there!
+# 👋 Hi there!
 Welcome to my GitHub profile!

-🚀 Passionate about data analysis with a strong foundation in Python 🐍 and SQL 💾.
-I'm dedicated to uncovering meaningful insights 📊 that drive strategic decisions in finance 💵 and digital marketing 📈.
+🚀 **Passionate about data analysis** with a strong foundation in **Python** 🐍 and **SQL** 💾.
+I'm dedicated to uncovering meaningful **insights** 📊 that drive **strategic decisions** in **finance 💵** and **digital marketing 📈**.

-🎓 Currently studying: Engineering in Information Systems, enhancing my skills in technology and data analysis.
+🎓 **Currently studying**: Engineering in Information Systems, enhancing my skills in technology and data analysis.

-🔎 What I love to do:
+🔎 **What I love to do:**

-Transform complex data into clear, actionable insights 🧩 Develop and refine SQL queries for robust data handling 💡 Create Python scripts to automate data workflows and streamline reporting 🚀 🌟 Currently Exploring: Machine learning in Python and advanced SQL techniques to tackle larger data sets 🌐
+- Transform complex data into clear, actionable insights 🧩
+- Develop and refine SQL queries for robust data handling 💡
+- Create Python scripts to automate data workflows and streamline reporting 🚀

+🌟 **Currently Exploring:** Machine learning in Python and advanced SQL techniques to tackle larger data sets 🌐

-✨ Let’s connect and collaborate on exciting data projects! 🚀
+✨ **Let’s connect and collaborate** on exciting data projects! 🚀